 Many consider count bargaining to fall under charge bargaining.
 Here, the defendant pleads to only one or more of the original charges, and the prosecution drops the rest.

-The defendant takes a guilty or "no contest" plea after the sides agree what sentence the prosecution will recommend.
+The defendant takes a guilty or "no contest" plea after the sides agree on what sentence the prosecution will recommend.

 The defendant pleads in exchange for the prosecutor's stipulation that certain facts led to the conviction.
 The omitted facts would have increased the sentence because of sentencing guidelines.